The traditional cuisine of Tuscany would not be what it is without olive oil and the landscape would not be what it is without olive trees.

 We harvest the olives by hand.
 The movement of hand gripping a branch, clenching it at the bottom and making the olives fall onto nets or into the baskets is called “brucatura”.
 The nets under the trees and the ladders leaning against the upper branches, so that we do not miss the precious “drupe”, anticipate the perfume and flavor of the new oil.
 The picked olives are hand washed to remove leaves and twigs and then put in small boxes to be taken to the olive-press within 48 hours of harvest.

 Our Farm has around 1100 olive trees under cultivation (“frantoio” and “leccino” type).
 The impressive oil filled jars found in the shop come from Impruneta, the historic cradle of terracotta near Florence.

-Within our estate is a shop where you can buy olive oil, honey, chestnut flour and pork meat.
+Within our estate is a shop where you can buy olive oil, honey, chestnut flour.
 On request we also organize tastings in the cellar.